 Winmail Opener is a small and simple utility that allows you to view and extract contents of TNEF-encoded messages (infamous winmail.dat).
-If you receive winmail.dat files on your e-mail, you can view the rich text message contents and attachments embedded into these files with Winmail Opener.
+If you receive winmail.dat files in your e-mail, you can view the rich text message contents and attachments embedded into these files with Winmail Opener.

-You may receive winmail.dat files from the senders who are using Microsoft Outlook (97, 2000).
+You may receive winmail.dat files from the senders who are using Microsoft Outlook (97, 2000, 2013 and so on).
 These files contain all the attachments and message text, and not all e-mail clients can recognize their format.
 Winmail Opener is the solution.

 - Winmail Opener is absolutely free - no nag screens, no ads, no spyware, no time limit.

 - It supports rich message text (RTF) extraction.

 - Allows to operate with embedded attachments via standard system popup menu commands (Open, Open with, Copy, etc.)

 - Supports command line mode for batch decoding.

 - The executable has a small size and low system requirements.

 The current version is 1.7 (last update: 16 March 2021).
 What's new?